catid/kvm/README.md

 This software runs on a Raspberry Pi 4 with an HDMI/USB adapter attached.

-The USB C port is configured so that the Pi acts as a keyboard/mouse emulator.
+The USB-C port is configured so that the Pi acts as a keyboard/mouse emulator.

 By connecting your Raspberry Pi 4 to the HDMI and USB ports of a target device, you can use a web browser to access the target device remotely, as if you were sitting at the computer with a keyboard and mouse attached to it.
 You will be able to access the BIOS and boot menus of the device remotely.